kleenkanteen/about-me-in-5-minutes/README.md

 ## My motto: Be bold, be curious.

-Don't be afraid to voice your disagreement, concerns, and questions.
-Both within university classes and in my first 1 year internship as a full stack developer, I was vocal and actively asking questions.
+Don't be afraid to voice your disagreement, concerns, and in asking questions.
+Fortune favors the bold.

+Both within university classes and in my first 1 year internship as a full stack developer (in currently), I'm vocal and constantly asking questions.

 --